Cray-HPE/docs-csm/operations/UAS_user_and_admin_topics/Add_a_Volume_to_UAS.md

 # Add a Volume to UAS

+**NOTE:** UAS is deprecated in CSM 1.5.2 and will be removed in CSM 1.6.

 This procedure registers and configures a volume in UAS so that the volume can be mounted in UAIs.

 See [List Volumes Registered in UAS](List_Volumes_Registered_in_UAS.md) for examples of valid volume configurations.
 Refer to [Elements of a UAI](Elements_of_a_UAI.md) for descriptions of the volume configuration fields and values.